joelpurra/jquery-mutation-summary/README.md

 [jquery-mutation-summary](https://joelpurra.github.io/jquery-mutation-summary) copyright (c) 2012, 2013, 2014, 2015, 2016, 2017, [Joel Purra](https://joelpurra.com/).
 All rights reserved.
 When using jquery-mutation-summary, comply to at least one of the three available licenses: BSD, MIT, GPL.
+[Your donations are appreciated!](https://joelpurra.com/donate/)